javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/1-finally-or-code-after/task.md

     */!*
     ```

-We definitely need the cleanup after the work has started, doesn't matter if there was an error or not.
+We definitely need the cleanup after the work, doesn't matter if there was an error or not.

 Is there an advantage here in using `finally` or both code fragments are equal?
 If there is such an advantage, then give an example when it matters.